-The exhibition will tell the story of the project through images of the volunteers from across the UK and BBC documentary charting the making of the project.
+The exhibition told the story of the project through images of the volunteers from across the UK and BBC documentary charting the making of the project.

 Created by Turner Prize-winning artist Jeremy Deller in collaboration with Rufus Norris, Director of the National Theatre, ‘We’re here because we’re here’ reached over 30 million people across the UK.

-The exhibition concludes its UK tour at Aberystwyth Arts Centre running until April 2018.
+The exhibition concluded its UK tour at Aberystwyth Arts Centre and ran until April 2018.

 Commissioned by 14-18 NOW.
 Conceived and created by Turner Prize-winning artist Jeremy Deller in collaboration with Rufus Norris, Director of the National Theatre.
 Produced by Birmingham Repertory Theatre and the National Theatre with Lyric Theatre Belfast, Manchester Royal Exchange, National Theatre of Scotland, National Theatre Wales, Northern Stage, Playhouse Derry-Londonderry, Salisbury Playhouse, Sheffield Theatres and Theatre Royal Plymouth.

 Aberystwyth Arts Centre, The Belgrade Theatre, Birmingham Metropolitan Academy of Performing Arts, Bolton Octagon, Bristol Old Vic, Storyhouse, Left Coast, Leicester Curve, Nuffield Theatre, Oldham Coliseum, Pontio, Shetland Arts, The Garrick Lichfield and Volcano.